-The inclusion of the requested MRLs would assist in permitting the legal sale of legally treated poultry products.
+The inclusion of the requested MRLs would assist in permitting the legal sale of pig products from legally treated pigs.
 Varying the Code to include the proposed MRLs would promote trade and commerce and allow food industries to continue to be efficient and competitive.